bit-shift-io/fido-and-kitch/README.md

 This will checkout any required dependencies

-# TO debbug in VSCode
+# To debug in VSCode

 get the "Local Lua Debugger" extension (tomblind.local-lua-debugger-vscode) extension.

 ## Map Editor

 https://www.mapeditor.org/

+Save the map as tmx but will need to be exported as .lua to be loaded

 ## Contribute